Director’s LetterLetter to the Class of 2022

-I write to tell you a bit about the work that we will be doing in the Language and Thinking Program in August and to briefly explain what you need to do to prepare for it.
+Welcome to Bard!
+My name is Bill Dixon, and I’m the Director of the Language and Thinking Program.
+I am writing to tell you about some of the work that we will be doing together in August, and to let you know what you need to do to get ready for it.